-Monthly release of PhD scholarship/Fellowship requires submission of TA work report the specified format duly signed the TA Supervisor and Thesis supervisor or Faculty Advisor.
+Monthly release of MTech/ PhD scholarship/Fellowship requires submission of TA work report in the specified format duly signed by the TA Supervisor and Thesis supervisor or Faculty Advisor.

 - 2. RA Category Students: The PhD students admitted under the category of Research Assistantship (RA) are part-time students and each Discipline/Centre/School may induct one Research Assistant every year.
 These RAs have to look after the laboratories and also assist in teaching or research or other work assigned by the Head of the Discipline/Centre/School or Convener, inter-disciplinary program (IDP).
 They are required to work for about 08-12 hours a week.
-They have to complete the Ph.D.
-Programme in five/six years, depending on their qualifying degrees. - 3.
-Release of PhD Scholarship/Fellowship: Each PhD student must come to the Institute daily unless he/she has been sanctioned some entitled leave or is sick.
-Each PhD student has to sign an attendance register daily during the specified time kept in the office of the concerned Discipline/School/ institute.
+They have to complete the PhD Programme in five/six years, depending on their qualifying degrees. - 3.
+Release of MTech and PhD Scholarship/Fellowship: Each MTech/ PhD student must be present in the Institute at least during the working hours on all working days unless he/she has been sanctioned some entitled leave.
+Each MTech/ PhD student has to sign an attendance register daily during the specified time kept in the office of the concerned Discipline/ School/ institute.

-The scholarship/fellowship of the PhD students admitted under different category shall be processed for payment on the monthly basis by the respective Head of Schools only after receiving a report in the preconcerned TA supervisor and/or thesis supervisor/advisor duly signed by him/her (as the case may be).
+The scholarship/fellowship of the MTech/ PhD students admitted under different category shall be processed for payment on the monthly basis by the respective Head, only after receiving a report from the concern TA supervisor and/or thesis supervisor/advisor duly signed by him/her (as the case may be).